Andrewsiii/Handwritten-Digit-Recognizer/README.md

 The installation requirements are written under requirements.txt.Please download these libraries before running this project.

 Note:
 Please ensure the current working directory is the same as where the project files are.
+The MNIST dataset will be downloaded to the current working directory

 ## Usage

-First, run the ProjectGUI.py file
+First, run the Project_GUI.py file

 When the code is run, the user will see a Main Window as show below.